Celisuis/CrossRealmPriceCheck/README.md

 ### Item ID

-Simply enter the Item ID you wish to price check.
+Now that Multiple Items are supported, you use the Item ID box exactly the same as the Realm Box, by adding and removing wanted Item IDs.